 - Hotel (11 nights)

 See photos above for some of the rooms and hotels on this trip.

-If you're sharing a room with someone of the same-sex, there isn't an extra charge.
-I was fortunate to have my own room with no extra cost because there was a couple (who shared) and two guys (who shared) which was a big bonus for me as I like my own company.
-Although, in Burma I shared with a lovely traveller, Jillian.
-As always, a single supplement is available for those that like to sleep in, who snore, who are night owls or whatever it is that makes you want to be on your own.
+If you're sharing a room with someone of the same sex, there isn't an extra charge.
+I was fortunate to have my own room with no extra cost because there was a couple (who shared) and two guys (who shared) which were a big bonus for me as I like my own company.
+Although, in Burma, I shared with a lovely traveller, Jillian.
+As always, a single supplement is available for those that like to sleep in, who snores, who are night owls or whatever it is that makes you want to be on your own.

 - Boat, minibus and plane with options of horse & cart, push bikes and taxis

 I took a horse and cart ride around Bagan as an optional extra.
 I filmed it on time-lapse and you can view it here.

 - Yangon - Shwedagon Paya

 - Mandalay - Boat trip to Mingum

 - Mandalay - Gold leaf pounding workshop demonstration (watch here)

 - Mandalay - Kuthodaw Paya